Carlton Television: Launch

 Carlton Television took over from Thames at stroke of midnight on New Year's Day (1 January) 1993, broadcasting from a newly opened playout centre managed by London News Network, a subsidiary company co-owned by Carlton and London Weekend Television from LWT's facilities on the South Bank in London.

-At the stroke of midnight, following ITN's Into The New Year bulletin featuring the Westminster clock tower chimes, technicians at the Crystal Palace transmitter switched from Thames' Euston Road headquarters to the LNN playout centre from where Carlton went on-air with an opening ident featuring the then Town Crier of London, with the then-famous slogan of Carlton, "This is Carlton Television for London", ringing the bell three times, and the first announcement from continuity announcer Graham Bannerman.
+At the stroke of midnight, following ITN's Into The New Year bulletin featuring the Westminster clock tower chimes, technicians at the Crystal Palace transmitter switched from Thames' Euston Road headquarters to the LNN playout centre from where Carlton went on-air with an opening ident featuring Maurice Jones, the then-town crier of London, with the slogan of Carlton, "This is Carlton.
+Television for London", ringing the bell three times, and the first announcement from continuity announcer Graham Bannerman.
 He started the first continuity announcement for Carlton with these words: "And a very Happy new year.
 Welcome to 1993, and our first programme live from Trafalgar Square, here's Chris Tarrant with A Carlton New Year."
 The station's first programme was the entertainment special A Carlton New Year, produced in-house and presented by Chris Tarrant.
-After the special, the movie Best Defense, which starred Dudley Moore and Eddie Murphy, aired, which began after Carlton's second ident, with the Cadets of the Royal Navy, saying the slogan, was shown.
-Idents from 1993 to 1994 had the slogan: "This is Carlton.
+After the special, the movie Best Defense, which starred Dudley Moore and Eddie Murphy, aired, which began after Carlton's second ident, with the sea cadets of the Royal Navy, saying the slogan, was shown.
+Idents from January to December 1993 had the slogan: "This is Carlton.
 Television for London.", "This is Carlton" or "You're watching Carlton."

 Unlike Thames, which had been both a broadcaster and a production company, Carlton chose to commission most of its programming from independent production companies although its contract to hold the ITV franchise licence disallowed the company to commission all programming so Carlton still had to produce a minimal amount of programming in-house.

 The first Carlton-produced programme to be broadcast nationally was Surprise Party, effectively the same format as This Is Your Life, previously a mainstay of predecessor Thames Television.
 Hosted by Michael Parkinson, the first celebrity to be the subject of the show was entrepreneur Richard Branson.
 At the end of the hour-long show, Michael Parkinson told viewers to keep their eyes out for another Surprise Party.
 However, no further programmes were ever made.

 Alarm bells had been ringing before Carlton even transmitted as part of the ITV network, as one notable commission with wide publicity was The Good Sex Guide, inviting scorn and derision from conservative newspapers, before it had actually been broadcast.
 Aptly, its first commercial break featured an advert for the Vauxhall Carlton.